lostjared/acidcam-gpu/ACMX2/README.md

 - Dialog state is stored with `QSettings`, so the same values are also available again on the next launch.
 - If no saved settings exist yet, the **Settings** dialog starts with camera capture resolution set to `1280x720` and screen/output resolution set to `Default`.
 - Camera capability enumeration still dynamically fills the resolution/FPS lists, and the restored/default value is applied when available.
+- Camera FPS now persists as a preferred value and is re-selected after capability repopulation when that FPS is available.
 - The **Settings** dialog also includes an **Encoding Quality** section for preset, tune, CRF, codec selection (`auto` / `software` / `nvenc`), and realtime low-latency encoding.
 - Encoding controls map directly to the CLI flags `--encode-preset`, `--encode-tune`, `--encode-crf`, `--encode-codec`, and `--encode-realtime`.